- A drug interaction can affect the drugs’ effectiveness and side effects.

-- Maraviroc (Celsentri), a CCR5 inhibitor
+- Maraviroc (Celsentri), a CCR5 inhibitor.

 The first four weeks of taking a new HIV treatment combination, when your body gets used to the new drugs, are likely to be the riskiest time for interactions.

-A frank discussion with your HIV doctor or HIV pharmacist can give you a better understanding of the risks, based on your own situation.
+If you use recreational drugs or think you may in the future, a frank discussion with your HIV doctor or HIV pharmacist can give you a better understanding of the risks, based on your own situation.
 If you don’t want to stop or can’t stop using recreational drugs, switching to an HIV treatment with less potential for interactions might be an option.

 Recreational drugs have a wide range of impacts on physical and mental health, both in the short and long term.
 You can find more detailed information on their effects and legal status on the FRANK website (www.talktofrank.com).